Czech ministry proposes to scrap EU subsidy for PM's former firm

-PRAGUE (Reuters) - The Czech Finance Ministry said it proposes to give up a European Union subsidy for a project at the center of a police investigation that has hurt the minority government’s chances of winning a parliamentary confidence vote.
+PRAGUE, Jan 4 (Reuters) - The Czech Finance Ministry said it proposes to give up a European Union subsidy for a project at the centre of a police investigation that has hurt the minority government’s chances of winning a parliamentary confidence vote.

 The scandal is the chief reason why other political parties have refused to join Babis’s ANO party in a coalition and why a minority cabinet led by Babis is expected to lose a parliamentary confidence vote planned for next week.